How to run Tezos¶

 Register and check your rights¶

-In order to run a delegate you first need to register as one using your implicit account:
+To run a delegate, you first need to register as one using your implicit account:

 tezos-client register key bob as delegate